 5. Book your photographer & music

-Bands and photographers are some of the first vendors to get booked, so don’t leave it too long.
+Bands and photographers are some of the first vendors to get booked, so don’t leave it too long after you start planning your wedding.
 Figure out the style you like best and send inquiries to see if they are available on your date.
 And definitely organize personal meetings or at least a phone chat!
 These people will play huge roles on your big day, you don’t want them to feel like strangers!

 7. Get inspired